pconstantinou/kmeans/README.md

 Use of iterators of observations (e.g. `iter.Seq[Observation[float64]]`) also provides a mechanism that allows data to be delivered incrementally.

-See [scatterplot | ./scatter3d.html] to see a demo visualization.
+See [3d scatter plot](./scatter3d.html) to see a demo visualization.

 # Usage